 SLS vs TLS – Key differences

-SSL stands for Secure Socket Layer and was developed in 1995 by Netscape Communications Corporation to secure communications on a computer network.
+SSL, for Secure Socket Layer, was developed in 1995 by Netscape Communications Corporation to secure communications on a computer network.
 It encrypts data that is transferred over networks such as WiFi or Ethernet.
 The main difference between SSL and TLS is that the former uses RSA key certificates for securing the authentication, and TLS does not.

-The reason people often refer to TLS as SSL is because, like its predecessor, it establishes encrypted communications between the web server and client (browser) via HTTPS.
-Despite this similarity, however, some key differences set them apart in several ways based on cipher suites supported, Message Authentication Code (MAC) methods and handshake process.
+People often refer to TLS as SSL because, like its predecessor, it establishes encrypted communications between the web server and client (browser) via HTTPS.
+Despite this similarity, some key differences set them apart in several ways based on cipher suites supported, Message Authentication Code (MAC) methods and handshake process.

 Types of SSL/ TLS certificates